 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, El Corte Inglés, S.A. reported total carbon emissions of approximately 3,625,633,110 kg CO2e.
-This figure includes emissions across all three scopes: Scope 1 emissions were about 62,354,740 kg CO2e, Scope 2 emissions totalled approximately 14,575,490 kg CO2e, and Scope 3 emissions accounted for a significant 3,548,702,890 kg CO2e.
-Notably, the largest contributor to Scope 3 emissions was purchased goods and services, which represented about 3,373,127,050 kg CO2e.
-Comparatively, in 2022, the company recorded total emissions of approximately 3,400,000,000 kg CO2e, with Scope 1 emissions at about 114,554,130 kg CO2e, Scope 2 at approximately 12,355,400 kg CO2e, and Scope 3 emissions reaching around 3,365,709,360 kg CO2e.
-This indicates a slight increase in total emissions year-on-year.
-El Corte Inglés has not publicly committed to specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-The absence of documented reduction targets suggests a need for enhanced climate action strategies within the organisation.
-Overall, while El Corte Inglés has made strides in reporting its emissions, the lack of defined reduction commitments highlights an opportunity for the company to strengthen its climate strategy and align with industry standards for sustainability.
+This figure includes Scope 1 emissions of about 62,354,740 kg CO2e, primarily from stationary combustion, which accounted for approximately 27,853,890 kg CO2e.
+Scope 2 emissions were reported at about 14,575,490 kg CO2e, while Scope 3 emissions were significantly higher at approximately 3,548,702,890 kg CO2e, with the largest contributions from purchased goods and services (about 3,373,127,050 kg CO2e) and downstream transportation and distribution (approximately 95,691,780 kg CO2e).
+In comparison, the previous year, 2022, saw total emissions of approximately 3,487,000,000 kg CO2e, with Scope 1 emissions at about 114,554,130 kg CO2e and Scope 2 emissions at approximately 12,355,400 kg CO2e.
+Scope 3 emissions for 2022 were around 3,365,709,360 kg CO2e.
+El Corte Inglés has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or SBTi commitments.
+The company does not appear to inherit emissions data from a parent or related organization, as it operates independently in this regard.
+Overall, El Corte Inglés continues to face significant challenges in managing its carbon footprint, particularly in Scope 3 emissions, which represent the majority of its total emissions.

 Access structured emissions data, company-specific emission factors, and source documents